fpga4fun.com - where FPGAs are fun.

 SMD Tantalum capacitors

-Tantalum capacitors are the technology of choice for 1uF and higher values.
+Tantalum is the technology of choice for capacitors 1uF and higher.

 Case sizes are indicated by a letter from "A" to "E".